-If your SG contributions are redirected to another fund, any special arrangements with MetLife will stop on the last day of the period for which contributions were made.
-Subject to the warning below any Death only or Death and Total & Permanent Disability cover you had immediately prior to redirecting your SG contributions will continue as fixed cover in a Super Savings Accumulation account.

-However, your administration fees and insurance premiums may alter from the amounts you were paying in the MetLife Superannuation Plan and will become payable in full by you.
+If your SG contributions are redirected to another fund, the special arrangements you have with the Oracle Superannuation Plan will end on the last day of the period for which contributions were made.
+Any cover you had immediately prior to redirecting your SG contributions will continue as fixed cover in a Super Savings Accumulation account.
+However, your administration fees and insurance premiums may alter from the amounts you were paying in the Oracle Superannuation Plan.